ProjectHopper/Predict-Bitcoin-Price-w-Machine-Learning-_Python/README.md

 # Project Overview

 This project predicts the future price of Bitcoin using historical data on the price of Bitcoin and data from Wikipedia on the edits to the Bitcoin page.
-We train a random forest model to tell us if Bitcoin prices will increase or decrease tomorrow.
+We can train a random forest model to tell us if Bitcoin prices will increase or decrease tomorrow.
 Then we use a gradient boosting model and improve the predictors to increase accuracy.

 We'll develop a backtesting system and use a robust error metric so we can tell if the algorithm is performing well.